 Current accounts are divided into standard and premium products, with some banks also offering a mid-tier solution.
 Standard accounts tend to be no-frills.
 With premium products, you can expect a range of additional benefits, such as priority access to customer services or preferential credit cards and savings rates (but don't expect the world!).

-Whilst the key requirement for a standard bank account is usually a salary of AED 5,000 (or a minimum average balance of AED 3,000), mid-tier and premium products will often have higher demands and are normally geared towards higher earners.
+Whilst the key requirement for a standard bank account is usually a salary of 5,000 (or a minimum average balance of 3,000), mid-tier and premium products will often have higher demands and are normally geared towards higher earners.

 What do we look for in good current accounts?